ultimate271/notes/book/Dragon/The Dragon and the King.md

 the ramifications of that dust until it was only to physically manifest in himself.

+## The king grows contemplative
 So he would sit there, an old, accomplished, unmarried king, and he would contemplate his life.
 He would lose himself in his own thought, revisit past glories in imagination and reflect on past mistakes in trance.
 Indeed, he became more concerned with the world of his imagination than with the world that he was responsible to, the world we are all responsible to.

+## Contrast to the kings life with a farmers
 This is all well and good when a farmer who shares a similar life passes on the workings of his labor to an heir and dies peacefully in the care of medical men, but due to the nature of the Hereditary Monarchy which this king was born into, his kingly duties were bound to him until his death.

+# The peoples reaction to the kings nihilism
+## The people, hopeful that this is a slump, begin to realize that it is more, and cause unrest
 As you may imagine, this caused a good unrest in the people.
 At first they could excuse the kings lack of action to a possible slump.
 Everyone has times when they lose hope and lose energy in the world, and most that are able to